Research Administration Policies

 - FINANCIAL OFFICER: As the Corporate Controller's representative for the area, the Financial Officer is responsible for review and approval of research expenditures to ensure that they are reasonable, allocable, allowable based on Penn State costing policies, and consistently applied.
 Financial Officers also must ensure that all University policies and procedures are followed.

 - OFFICE OF SPONSORED PROGRAMS: The Office of Sponsored Programs is responsible for reviewing grants and contracts, identifying problematic clauses, negotiating acceptable terms and conditions, and implementing special compliance requirements.
 The Office of Sponsored Programs also reviews proposal submissions to ensure that representations and certifications are accurate and consistent with sponsor guidelines and Penn State policies.
+At the College of Medicine, this function is supported by the Office of Research Affairs.

 - RESEARCH ACCOUNTING: Research Accounting is responsible for submitting timely and accurate invoices and reports according to the Sponsor's payment terms and conditions.